 Planned Changes

+The permittee must give written notice to the Secretary as soon as possible when a new facility is added to the permitted operation.
 The permittee must give written notice to the Secretary as soon as possible of any planned physical alterations or additions to the permitted facility whenever:

 The alteration or addition to a permitted facility may meet one of the criteria for determining whether a facility is a new source as determined in 40 C.F.R. § 122.29(b); or